devrich78/upPIC/README.md

 2: Another stipulation is that I don't want you to copyright the images created with [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] "directly" -- However; if you combine/embed the image(s) that you create with [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] into other image(s) not created with [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] then that is ok to copyright, however you agree NOT to attempt to interfer with or prevent others using [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] who may create the same image(s) as yours to copyrighting their own creations as long as they also combine the image(s) they create with [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] by combining/embedding them with other images... hmmm i should probaably re-word that better... but you get the idea, let's all play nice, and play fair :-)

+3: Also; please don't try to "compete" with me and/or upPIC as I am doing this for the benefit of everyone and you would look horrible to the world if you tried to take my upPIC invention and use it to directly compete with me.

+Instead; why not help contribute to making upPIC as perfect and feature-complete as pssible.
+I'm nice and generally polite so why not help me make the world a better place for everybody :-)

 ___Did you trademark the___ [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] ___ASCII logo?___